Skip to content

 Quick Facts

-Breach Based on Harm Threshold: YES
+Breach Based on Harm Threshold: Yes

-Deadline for Consumer Notice: Without unreasonably delay
+Deadline for Consumer Notice: Without unreasonable delay

-Government Notification Required: YES
+Government Notification Required: Yes

 Va.
-Code Ann. § 18.2-186.6
+Code Ann. § 18.2-186.6; as amended (2019)

-Scope of this Summary
+Scope of this Summary:

-Notification requirements applicable to individuals or entities that own, license or maintain covered info.
+Notification requirements applicable to individuals or entities that own, license, or maintain covered info.
 Some types of businesses may be exempt from some or all of these requirements and non-commercial entities may be subject to different requirements.
 Incidents involving medical information may be subject to different requirements (Va.
 Code Ann. § 32.1-127.1:05).

 Encryption Safe Harbor